On the Support of a hypoelliptic diffusion on the Heisenberg group: Proof of Theorem

 \subsection{Approximation of the hypoelliptic Brownian motion}

-The aim of this step is to show that the support $\mathcal{S}_\mu$ of the law of $g_t$ is contained in $\overline{H\left( \Hei\right) }^{\Vert \cdot \Vert_{\WH} }$, the closure of the set of finite energy horizontal curves on $\Hei$ in the $\Vert \cdot \Vert_{\WH}$-topology.
+The aim of this step is to show that the support $\mathcal{S}_\mu$ of the law of $\{g_t\}_{0\leqslant t \leqslant 1}$ is contained in $\overline{H\left( \Hei\right) }$.
 This will be accomplished by constructing a horizontal piecewise approximation $g_\delta(t)$ of $g_t$ such that $\mu_{\delta} \rightarrow \mu $ weakly, where $\mu_{\delta}$ is the law of $g_\delta(t)$.
 Different approximations of a Brownian motion have been extensively studied over the decades, see for example Wong-Zakai \cite{WongZakai1965}, Kunita \cite{Kunita1974}, Nakao-Yamamoto \cite{NakaoYamato1978}, Ikeda-Nakao-Yamato \cite{IkedaNakaoYamato1977}, and Ikeda-Watanabe \cite[Chapter 6, Section 7]{IkedaWatanabe1989} for more details.
 We are not able to refer to all the vast literature on the subject, but we mentioned some results which are closer and more relevant to the techniques we use in this paper.